xTriixrx/satpy-scrapy/README.md

 <p align="center">
 The Tor client can be installed on multiple operating systems and each installation may vary.
 For instance to install the Tor client on Mac OS, you can use Homebrew using the 'brew install tor' command.
 To install the Tor client I would suggest looking up the specific instructions for your operating system.
-Once installed, on Linux and Mac OS the torrc configuration file should be located at /usr/local/etc/tor/torrc.
-Before editing this file you should have a password hashed by tor with the following command saved: tor --hashed-password "your-pw-here".
+Once installed, on Linux and Mac OS the torrc configuration file should be located at /etc/tor/torrc.
+Before editing this file you should have a password hashed by tor with the following command saved: tor --hash-password "your-pw-here".
 Save the output as you will need to store this in your torrc configuration file.
 When you open the torrc file you will need to uncomment the following lines:
 </p>